justkawal/excel/README.md

 ### [Excel](https://www.pub.dev/packages/excel) is a flutter and dart library for reading, creating and updating excel-sheets for XLSX files.

+#### This library is [MIT](https://github.com/justkawal/excel/blob/40b8b1ed8c3c213d8911784ddd40bf97841977a1/LICENSE#L1) licensed So, it's free to use anytime, anywhere without any consent, because we believe in Open Source work.

 # Table of Contents